Executive Policy Manual

 A service animal administrator is the person(s) or committee(s) designated by the University to review requests and make decisions regarding prohibiting service animals in certain areas on or within University property.
 The service animal administrator also reviews complaints regarding the presence or behavior of service animals on or within University property.

 The University may designate more than one person or committee to serve as a service animal administrator and may designate different service animal administrators for different campuses or specific properties.
-For more information and contact information for the service animal administrator(s), see the Accessibility at WSU website.
+For more information and contact information for the service animal administrator(s), see Accessibility at WSU.

-Service animals are permitted in all WSU locations where handlers are allowed access, unless the service animal administrator approves a prohibition.
+Service animals and service animals-in-training are permitted in all WSU locations where handlers are allowed access, unless the service animal administrator approves a prohibition.

-The service animal administrator maintains a list of locations where service animals are prohibited.
+The service animal administrator maintains a list of locations where service animals and service animals-in-training are prohibited.
 Locations that do not permit service animals for reasons approved by the service animal administrator must clearly identify the prohibition through signage and policy that are available in accessible formats.

 To request a prohibition, the appropriate senior administrators responsible for the program or facility must provide the following information to the service animal administrator:

-• Sufficient information to demonstrate the unreasonable or direct threat that service animals pose or the fundamental alteration that service animals would cause.
+- Sufficient information to demonstrate the unreasonable or direct threat that service animals and service animals in training pose or the fundamental alteration that service animals would cause.

 Note: Requesting a restriction on an entire building is not appropriate without sufficient supporting information and documentation.
 Requesters must identify each individual area within a building and provide risk assessments for each area requested to be restricted.

 The service animal administrator reviews the materials and provides a decision regarding the proposed prohibited location.
-Service animal access may be prohibited in WSU locations where:
+Service animal and service animal in training access may be prohibited in WSU locations where:

 The service animal administrator’s decision is the final decision of the University.
 However, prohibition requests may be revisited from time to time as circumstances change.
 The service animal administrator may revisit prohibitions when requested or when new information is provided.

-Unless it is readily apparent that an animal is trained to do work or perform tasks for an individual with a disability, WSU employees are permitted to ask the individual the following two questions to determine if the animal is a service animal:
+Unless it is readily apparent that an animal is trained to do work or perform tasks for an individual with a disability, WSU employees are permitted to ask the individual the following two questions to determine if the animal is a service animal or service animal in training:

-• What work or task is the animal trained to perform?
+- What work or task is the animal trained or in training to perform?

 Individuals may not:

-Service animals do not have to be identified by a vest or paperwork.
-Students and visitors to campus do not need to register their service animals with any University office or department.
+Service animals and service animals in training do not have to be identified by a vest or paperwork.
+Students and visitors to campus do not need to register their service animals and service animals in training with any University office or department.

 An employee who needs to bring a service animal to the workplace must contact HRS Disability Services, which may require documentation for an accommodation.
 If the employee is assigned to a new workplace location or if the current facility’s use changes to one in which the presence of a service animal may present challenges, HRS Disability Services may need to consult with the service animal administrator to determine if any temporary permissions, exceptions, and waivers are available to accommodate service animals.

-University employees may not ask a handler to remove their service animal from a University premises unless:
+University employees may not ask a handler to remove their service animal or service animal in training from a University premises unless:

-• The animal is out of control and the handler does not take effective action to control it;
+- The animal is out of control (see Section 2.5 for definition) and the handler does not take effective action to control it;

-• The animal is in a prohibited area as identified under Allowed/Prohibited Locations; or
+- The animal is in a prohibited area as identified under Section 3.1; or

 Prior to requesting removal because the animal is out of control, the handler is first afforded the opportunity to bring the animal under control.
 If the behavior persists, a University employee may request that the handler immediately remove the animal from the facility pending a prompt evaluation of the incident by the office or departmental supervisor responsible for the program or facility, in consultation with the service animal administrator.